 As UN Secretary-General Ban Ki-Moon said at a press conference, “Perfection is the enemy.
 Political momentum might not come again.
 Do not squander it.”

 Just two weeks after the brutal terrorist attacks in Paris, COP21 proved that there is common ground for humanity to act.
-All nations, all people, all sectors of society share the same earth beneath our feet, air that we breathe, and water that we drink.
+All nations, all people, all sectors of society share the same earth beneath our feet, the air that we breathe, and the water that we drink.
 Paris was a high-water mark in a process fraught with division and distrust.
-The Paris agreement is far from perfect, but it signaled an opening.
-We had given ourselves and opportunity that was long overdue.
+The Paris Agreement is far from perfect, but it signaled an opening.
+We had given ourselves an opportunity that was long overdue.

 After the back-slapping and jubilation, reality inevitably sets in.
 Getting 191 nations to sign a document was hard enough.
 Turning the words on a page into real action was something else entirely.
 Bringing the Paris Agreement into force required 55 signatories of the treaty, representing 55 percent of global GHG emissions, to “deposit instruments of ratification” from their home countries.